So after a whirlwind trip last week to Maryland for my granddaddy's funeral - I'm back home and slowly returning to normal.

 We had so much fun as a family.
 On the night of my granddad's viewing, we all came back to the hotel and my parents, siblings, husband, cousins, aunt, uncle and opened (several) bottles of wine and just shared stories and enjoyed our time together.

 Anyone who has been through a funeral or two knows that there is something about such a somber occasion that make funny situations all the funnier.
-We certainly had a few of tho
+We certainly had a few of those this past weekend.

 As you can see, they got pretty far out.